peterirlam/shopping-cart/README.md

 Up till recently, my focus has been on the frontend.
 I'm now turning my attention to backend technologies such as Express.js, Java and GraphQL (although not strictly backend).

-Furthermore, as shopping carts are such a useful and necessary function for most online companies, I wanted to evidence my ability to build one.
+Furthermore, as shopping carts are such a useful and necessary function for most online companies, I wanted to evidence my ability to build a fully functional cart with payment processing system.